willeswa/willies.com/src/pages/ultimate-guide-for-authentication-in-django-rest.md

 ```
 Now if you power up your server and navigate to `127.0.0.1:8000/api/signup`, you should be able to see a form for creating a new user.
 Go ahead and create one.

 Everything seems good except one near invisible problem.
-If you access the `authentication.user` table of your database (<em>you can use <a href="https://sqliteonline.com/">sqliteonline.com</a></em>), you will notice that your password is in plain text.
+If you access the `authentication.user` table of your database (<em>you can use <a href="https://sqliteonline.com/">sqliteonline.com</a>), you will notice that your password is in plain text.
 This is a grave security issue.
 Also, when we try to login, the passwords may not match.

 Let's fix that.

-DRF provides us with the power to perfom before and after effect on instances before they are saved in the database through the `perfom_create` method.
-We will override this method inorder to hash password.
+DRF provides us with the power to perfom before and after effects on instances before they are saved in the database through the `perfom_create` method.
+We will override this method in order to hash the password before saving the user.

-In your `views.py` module, inside the UserSignupView, enter the following code:
+In the `views.py` module, inside the UserSignupView, add the following code:

 ```py